mitodl/mitx-grading-library/docs/formula_grader.md

 ## Functions

 By default, a large array of mathematical functions are available for use.
 See the full list [here](function_list.md).
-Note that functions for manipulating complex variables are available.
-This allows you to grade complex expressions.
+Note that functions for manipulating complex variables are available, which allows you to grade complex expressions.
 In the following example, `z*z` is recognized to be different from `abs(z)^2`.

 ```python
 grader = FormulaGrader(